 Today, only remnants of the former hilltop fortress remain, offering a fascinating glimpse into history.

-Built around 1070 by Duke Friedrich I of Swabia, the castle was an important center of medieval power and politics.
+Built around 1070 by Duke Friedrich I of Swabia, the castle was an important centre of medieval power and politics.

 Spielburg nature reserve: